TheAdrianProject/AdrianSmartAssistant/README.md

 5. Update Adrian
 --------------------------------------------------------------------------

-in the AdrianSmartAssistant folder execute the below command (it doesn't delete any local config changes):
+in the AdrianSmartAssistant folder execute the below command.
+Before execution commit all of your local changes.

-	git fetch origin master
-	git reset --hard origin/master
+	./update